-A restraining order can be issued by a judge if you have done some act which qualifies under any one of the three definitions of “abuse”, as defined in Section One of the law.
+A restraining order can be issued by a judge if the defendant has committed an act of “abuse” against the plaintiff, as defined in Section One of the law above.

 B. “Persons who are or were residing in the same household.”
 Now things get murky.
 Does that mean roommates?
 People in the next apartment?
 Many courts interpret that to mean a roommate in the same house.
 If you were cohabiting in an intimate relationship, that qualifies.

 C. “Persons who are or were related by blood or marriage.”
 That means an in-law, a child, or some variety of relative, but it does not say how far removed the relative can be and still qualify.
 Does your ex-mother-in-law’s brother qualify?
 No one knows.

 D. “Persons having a child in common regardless of whether they have ever married or lived together.”
 That one is simple.
 If there is a child, whether by marriage, one night stand, or anything in between, then either parent may use this law to get an order against the other.